vcgalpin/tempdb_simple_web_docker/README.md

 # tempdb_simple_web

-This directory contains a simple Docker setup for running the Links web application in a single container.
+This repo contains a simple Docker setup for running the Links web application in a single container.

 The container includes: